4 Must-See: Medical Museums in Philadelphia

 Dr. and Mrs. Edwin Weaver III Historical Dental Museum

-Terrifying dentists’ tools.
-It’s worth letting one’s mouth go agape at the antique (and slightly horrifying) drills, chairs, X-ray machines, furnaces, photographs, pearl-handled tools, and recreated Victorian office at this minute yet powerful museum a repository of more than 150 years of dentistry in America.
+Terrifying dentists' tools.
+It's worth letting one's mouth go agape at the antique (and slightly horrifying) drills, chairs, X-ray machines, furnaces, photographs, pearl-handled tools, and recreated Victorian office at this minute yet influential museum, a repository of more than 150 years of dentistry in America.
 3223 N. Broad Street, (215) 707-2799

 Mütter Museum of The College of Physicians of Philadelphia